Sherzadd/image_clasification_model/README.md

+# About the project

+# Validation
+Train, validation, and test splits are created via index-based sampling with a fixed random seed, making the splits fully reproducible across machines without version-controlling the raw image data.

 # ds-modeling-pipeline

 Here you find a Skeleton project for building a simple model in a python script or notebook and log the results on MLFlow.